Blackboard Ultra: Create and Grade Assignments (Faculty)

 TABLE OF CONTENTS

-For more information, go to the Create and Edit Assignments support page or watch the Create an Assignment video tutorial.
+For more information, refer to the Assignments support page or watch the Assignments Overview video tutorial.

 Create an Assignment